Ox DaGrosa: Pennsylvania Athletic Commission

 In 1949, DaGrosa was appointed to the Pennsylvania Athletic Commission.
 During his tenure he served as the commission's primary spokesperson.

 On May 9, 1950, DaGrosa announced that the Commission had stripped Jake Lamotta of his middleweight championship because Lamotta had failed to defend his title in 11 months and refused to defend it against top contenders Sugar Ray Robinson or Robert Villemain.
-The commission instead chose to recognize Robinson after he defeated Villemain on June 5 at Municipal Stadium.
+The commission instead chose to recognize Robinson after he defeated Villemain on June 5 at Philadelphia Municipal Stadium.
 On April 2, 1951, DaGrosa announced the suspension of Ike Williams following Williams' failure to appear at a scheduled bout.
 On February 2, 1952, the Pennsylvania Athletic Commission chose not to go along with Indiana's suspension of World Heavyweight Champion Jersey Joe Walcott after Walcott failed to appear at an exhibition.
 DaGrosa called the suspension "unfair and arbitrary", as he had recommended to the Indiana commission that the fight be canceled due to Walcott's ill health.